Nicholas Herkimer: Legacy

-Herkimer's home, in what is now Little Falls, New York, is preserved as the Herkimer Home State Historic Site and is open to the general public for free tours.
+Herkimer's home, in what is now Little Falls, New York, is preserved as the Herkimer Home State Historic Site and is open to the general public for free seasonal tours.
 The village of Herkimer and Herkimer County, New York, are named in his honor, as are General Herkimer Elementary School and Herkimer County Community College.

 His nephew, John Herkimer, later became a U.S. Congressman.
-A street in New York City, Herkimer Place in the Bronx, is named for him.
+Two streets in New York City, Herkimer Place in the Bronx and Herkimer Street in Brooklyn, are named for him.
+A public school in Brooklyn located on the latter street, P.S./I.S 155 Nicholas Herkimer, also bears his name.

 In popular culture

 Herkimer was played by Roger Imhof in the 1939 film Drums Along the Mohawk, directed by John Ford.
-It is based on the 1936 historical novel by Walter D. Edmonds of the same name, about the Colonial era, settlements in the valley, and the American Revolutionary War.
+It is based on the 1936 historical novel by Walter D. Edmonds of the same name, about the Colonial era, settlements in the Mohawk Valley, and the American Revolutionary War.